 What is an authorization?

-When you make a purchase using your Venmo card, the merchant will authorize your card for the initial amount of your purchase.
+When you make a purchase using your Venmo Mastercard Debit Card, the merchant will authorize your card for the initial amount of your purchase.
 This is called a merchant authorization, and it allows the merchant to first ensure that your Venmo account is open and working.
-Additionally, the authorization will ensure that you have sufficient funds in your Venmo balance to cover the transaction amount if Reloads are turned off.
+Additionally, the authorization will ensure that you have sufficient funds in your Venmo balance to cover the transaction amount if reloads are turned off or unavailable on your account.
 The transaction will appear as a pending charge on your transaction history until the merchant completes the transaction and posts the final amount.

 What is a capture?

 Funds will not be transferred to the merchant until they finalize the transaction and capture the final amount.
 If you have reloads enabled, and your Venmo balance does not have enough funds to cover the total purchase, we will initiate the reloads at the time the merchant posts the final purchase amount.
 Once a merchant captures an authorization, you’ll see the purchase finalized in your transaction history in the Purchases tab in your Venmo app for the final amount.
 Please note that while most merchants will capture a transaction in 1-5 business days, the merchant may take up to 30 days to finalize the transaction.

 Why was the final amount (capture) different than the initial authorization?

 There may be a difference between the amount that you see when you initially authorize a purchase, and the final capture amount.
 Some merchants place a hold larger than the transaction amount to cover incidentals or tips (such as "pay at the pump" for fuel, or at restaurants, hotels, and car rental locations), which will impact your available balance while the authorization is pending.
 If no incidentals took place, or you tipped less than the hold amount, your final transaction amount will reflect that difference.
 Please see your Venmo Debit Cardholder Agreement for further details.